 Submitting reports and invoices

 We have specific reporting and billing instructions for each of our health care providers.
-Using our forms, and sending us all the required information on your reports and invoices, will help you receive faster payment.
+Using our online billing options or our forms and sending us all the required information on your reports and invoices will help you receive faster payment.

 Need more information?

 We're here to help.
 Please contact our Health Care Services team.